Justine Bateman rips Hollywood's use of AI, says tech is 'getting away from humans' - ExBulletin

 Justine Bateman rips Hollywood’s use of AI, says tech is ‘getting away from humans’

-Not just anyone or anything can make it in Hollywood, according to Justine Bateman.
+Not just anyone or anything can make it in Hollywood, according to Justine Batman.

 The former “Family Ties” actress and acclaimed director is adamant that artificial intelligence shouldn’t get its shot.

 “I think AI has no place in Hollywood at all.
 To me, technology should solve problems that humans have,” Batemen told Fox News Digital.
-“Using ChatGPT or any software that uses AI to write scripts, using it instead of a writer doesn’t solve a problem.
-We don’t lack writers.
-We don’t lack actors.
-We don’t we lack directors, we don’t lack talented people.
+“Using ChatGPT or any… software that uses AI to write screenplays, using it instead of a writer doesn’t solve a problem.
+We are not short of writers.
+We are not short of actors.
+We are not short of directors.
+We’re not short of talented people.”

 Bateman’s comments come amid the Hollywood writers’ strike, with AI being one of many concerns.
 Bateman says the convergence of artificial intelligence and the entertainment industry is having a negative impact on human nature.

-JUSTINE BATEMAN, 57, SLAMS THE PERCEPTION THAT SHE HAS AN ‘OLD’ FACE: ‘MY FACE REPRESENTS WHO I AM’
+RELATED: Tom Hanks Says With AI He Could Appear In Movies After His Death; the projects of stars who have already used the technology

-“Using AI makes me sad because I feel like I’m moving away from being human,” she explained.
+“Using AI makes me sad because I feel like it’s…taking me away from being human,” she explained.

 “But we’ve done a lot of that, haven’t we?
 Plastic surgery.
 Filters.
 Doing things on Zoom rather than in person.
 But the idea that someone would use AI to replace human expression , I think, is the saddest thing for me.”

-“I think AI has no place in Hollywood at all.
-For me, technology should solve problems that humans have.”

-“Asking a computer programmer to write a letter that you wanted to write or to write an essay for you or to write a script for you, it’s like, ‘Wow, that’s such a part of being human, it’s expressing yourself through writing or art or whatever.
-That’s the saddest thing for me, it’s just people drifting away from being human.
+“Asking a computer programmer… to write a letter you wanted to write or write an essay for you or write a script for you, it’s like, ‘Wow, that’s such a part of being human , it’s expressing yourself through writing or art or whatever….
+That’s the saddest thing for me is… just people walking away from being human.

 Bateman also thinks AI poses a monetary problem, rooted in greed.